kish1n/kish1n.github.io/src/posts/irq.md

 - **User time**: Comparable across all cores (~1M operations worth)
 - **System time**: Orders of magnitude higher on core 0 than other cores

 The tail latency spikes (1,000-23,000ns) occur precisely when IRQs fire during benchmark execution.
+On its own, it may not seem a lot, but hundreds to thousands of them occur each second on core 0, with the amount only increasing with added peripherals, audio processing, network traffic, etc.

 ## Conclusion

 CPU cores that may be commonly assumed to be identical can behave very differently in practice.
-Operating system decisions—especially how interrupts are distributed—introduce measurable performance gaps between supposedly equal cores.
-For applications where nanoseconds matter, understanding and controlling CPU affinity and interrupt distribution is not optional.
-Linux gamers on dual-CCD AMD CPUs already often use `taskset -c 0-7,16-23 %command%` to pin a game to the 3D V-Cache cores.
-Perhaps it is time to experiment with `taskset -c 1-7,16-23 %command%`?
+Operating system decisions—especially how IRQs are distributed—introduce measurable performance gaps between supposedly equal cores.
+For real-time applications, understanding and controlling CPU affinity and interrupt distribution can provide substantial improvement.
+Linux gamers on dual-CCD AMD CPUs already manually control cores used by games with `taskset -c 0-7,16-23 %command%` to pin a game to the 3D V-Cache cores.
+The results from this experiment suggest it may be beneficial for them to remove core 0 from the pool!

 Further reading:
 - [Linux IRQ Affinity Documentation](https://www.kernel.org/doc/html/latest/core-api/irq/irq-affinity.html)